postlight/trimmings/docs/guide.md

 As you start laying out your content across many interlinked pages, be careful not to repeat yourself too much.
 For ease of use, you may want your mailbox page to include the full content of each of its related messages, but copying all of each message's content into its related mailbox page can quickly become unwieldy.
 Instead, pick a small amount of information that uniquely identifies one message—perhaps a subject and the sender's name—and use that information as a link to the full message.

-> If you really want all of that linked content to show up on a related page, you can use [Trim's `embed` feature](/features/embed) to lazy-load it—but you still start with a link!
+> If you really want all of that linked content to show up on a related page, you can use [Trimmings's `embed` feature](/features/embed) to lazy-load it—but you still start with a link!

 ## Modeling your data

 If you're used to thinking of HTML as the technology beneath your JSX, or just a means to apply CSS to your content, it can be hard to thing of it as anything else.
 But on the web, [HTML is inevitable][track-changes], and it's one of the most important tools you have.
-A Trim website prioritizes HTML above everything else (except the URL).
+A Trimmings website prioritizes HTML above everything else (except the URL).

 HTML is not just the tags that hold your content.
 HTML describes your data and imposes hierarchy.
 In a client-side-rendering world, your data likely comes from an API request that returns JSON.
 You'd then push that JSON through some Javascript to produce HTML.
-In Trim's world, all of this happens much earlier in the process.
+In Trimmings's world, all of this happens much earlier in the process.
 Your user's browser will only ever receive HTML!
 Take all of the thoughts you'd put into a JSON API, with its many objects and attributes and relationships—all your _things_—and replace the JSON with HTML.
 Now we're getting somewhere.

 ## Working with designers